 SWAMP RAT DAY.
 A swamp rat is basically a slippery rat that lives in a swamp.
 Consequently, Swamp Rat Day is observed by slippery people who live clandestinely in the middle of a swamp and pay no taxes.
 This holiday occurs after the first sign of frog mating season.
 It’s celebrated by drinking tax-free moonshine and kissing a loved one or a frog, whichever croaks the loudest.

 MOUSE WEEK.
 Timid people everywhere celebrate this holiday that coincides with Mardi Gras.
-Although the festivities are always very quiet, it’s the only rodent holiday that lasts more than one day.
+Although the festivities are always very restrained, it’s the only rodent holiday that lasts more than one day.
 Timid people have a hard time releasing their emotions but once they do it lasts for a whole week.
-They dine on crumbs and avoid cats for seven days.
-Then they apologize for their outburst, usually to a goldfish or a potted plant, and shrink back into their comfortable lives of silent despair, patiently waiting for the day when the meek shall inherit the earth.
+They dine on crumbs and avoid mirrors for seven days.
+Then they apologize for their outburst, usually to a goldfish or a potted plant, and shrink back into their comfortable lives of quiet desperation, patiently waiting for the day when the meek shall inherit the earth.

 Bret Burquest is a former award-winning columnist and the author of four novels.
-He lives in the Ozark Mountains with a dog named Buddy Lee and a vague recollection of the miracle of plumbing.
+He lives in the Ozark Mountains with a dog named Buddy Lee and where rodents are on holiday all year.
 His blogs appear on several websites, including www.myspace.com/bret1111